 With last year’s Father’s Day shrouded in the wake of a pandemic, this year the special day deserves to be kicked up a notch.
-Whether you wish to celebrate your dad, granddad or a special fatherly figure, they’re all bound to feel appreciated with a Belize vacation.
-Belize caters to every aesthetic: from adventurous, devil-may-care dads to beach-bumming aficionados, the country truly is a one-size-fits all.
+Whether you wish to celebrate your dad, granddad, or a special fatherly figure, they’re all bound to feel appreciated with a Belize vacation.
+Belize caters to every aesthetic: from adventurous, devil-may-care dads to beach-bumming aficionados, the country truly is one-size-fits-all.
 Here are some can’t-miss experiences to share with your old man.

 ATV Riding & Cave Tubing Combo

-With over 70% of forested area blanketing the country, there’s bound to be superb camp sites across Belize.
+With over 70% of forested areas blanketing the country, there are bound to be superb campsites across Belize.
 Mountain Pine Ridge is an ideal region for this activity, especially since so many natural attractions are nearby.
-Imagine waking up the sounds of aracaris, gushing waterfalls and the sight of light fog over the rolling hills.
+Imagine waking up to the sounds of aracaris, gushing waterfalls, and the sight of light fog over the rolling hills.
 Stripped away from worldly worries, your dad will appreciate sharing the great outdoors with one of his favorite people.

 Swimming with Whale Sharks